course-registration-banner.jpg

 Steps to choosing the right courses

-2. Review the Course List Tool and take note of what term and session (3-week block vs 11-week session) your remaining requirements are taught in.
+2. Check the Course List Tool and take note of what term and session (3-week block vs 11-week session) your remaining requirements are taught in.
 REMEMBER - Some courses are only taught every second year so if you do not see a required course listed as being taught next year, it is likely because it will be taught the following academic year.

 Important Deadlines